 Assigning Flow Roughness Change Factors

-Follow these steps to use the Flow Roughness Change Factors command:
+Follow the steps below to use the Flow Roughness Change Factors command:

 - From the Input ribbon menu, select the Manning’s Roughness menu item and then select the Flow Roughness Change Factors command.